JRice15/gamey_bromey/README.md

 answers do not follow an easily discernable pattern.

 ## How does it work?
-We know that the characters GAMEY make up are worth points, while the rest are not.
+We know that the characters G, A, M, E, and Y are worth points, while the rest are not.
 Other than Y, which is worth -1, they are all worth 1.
 However, when they are grouped, strange patterns appear.
 To simplify things, all characters GAME are denoted by an A, while the rest are denoted by a T (and Y by Y, of course).